folio-org/stripes-smart-components/lib/SearchAndSort/SearchAndSortQuery.md

 ## Initializing the query state
 By default, `<SearchAndSortQuery>` will initialize its query state using its 'location' prop - this comes from the url in the address bar.
 SearchAndSort-based modules include their default queries in their 'home' url ex: `/users?sort=name`.
-If using the local resource strictly for your query string (typical plugin behavior), you can set the `syncToLocationSearch` prop to `false` and supply an `initialSearch` prop with the search string beginning with `?` - ex: `initialSearch="?sort=name"`
+If using the local resource strictly for your query string (typical plugin behavior), you can set the `syncToLocationSearch` prop to `false` and supply an `initialSearch` prop with the search string beginning with `?` - ex: `initialSearch="?sort=name"`.
+If your plugin uses `initialFilterState` or `initialSortState` and you wish to update the query accordingly when the component mounts, use the `setQueryOnMount` prop.

 ## Resetting
 `<SearchAndSortQuery>` will use the `initialSearch` prop to reset its query state for any 'reset' functionality for filters and search criteria.